sswaroop-dev/university-soccer-analytics/docs/README_docs.md

 # Database Documentation

-This directory contains the database design documentation for the TTS University Soccer Analysis project.
+This directory contains the database design documentation for the University Soccer Analysis project.

 ## Files